Analysis of the Anderson operator: Polymer measure and Anderson diffusion

 for all functions $F$ on loop space that are null on loops of sufficiently small lifetime -- so the resulting quantity $\Lambda_\gamma(F)$ is almost surely well-defined.
 Denote by $A_\gamma$ the support of $\Lambda_\gamma$, so $\Lambda_\gamma = \sum_{\ell\in A_\gamma} \delta_\ell$.
 The regularized renormalized occupation measure of $\Lambda_\gamma$ is defined for each $r>0$ as the non-negative measure on $\mcS$

 the expectation is over $\ell'$ and $f$ is a generic non-negative continuous function on $\mcS$.
-For $\gamma$ and $f$ fixed the continuous time random process $\gamma\mapsto \mathcal{O}_\gamma^r(f)$ is actually a L\'evy process with positive jumps with characteristic function
+For $\gamma$ and $f$ fixed the continuous time random process $\gamma\mapsto \mathcal{O}_\gamma^R(f)$ is actually a L\'evy process with positive jumps with characteristic function

 converging to its natural limit as $r$ goes to $0$.
 The limit L\'evy process is denoted by $(\mathcal{O}_\gamma(f))_{\gamma\geq 0}$.
 (All this is explained in detail in Le Jan's work \cite{LeJan}.)
-The following result follows from the preceding analysis and formula \eqref{EqPartitionFunctionf} for the partition function of the Wick square of the Anderson Gaussian free field.
+The following result follows from the preceding analysis and the formulae \eqref{EqLevyMeasure} and \eqref{EqPartitionFunctionf} for the partition function of the Wick square of the Anderson Gaussian free field.